sinergi/php-browser-detector/readme.md

 ## Install

 It is recommended that you install the PHP Browser library [through composer](http://getcomposer.org).
+To do so, add the following lines to your composer.json file.

 ```JSON
 {